-A PRT like global guideway network is a replacement for all present transportation.
+A PRT global guideway network is all electric over 30 times faster transportation.

 Water craft have little drag at slow speed.
 A couple years ago a 1000 plus ton asphalt barge drifted down into my sail boat tied along side it.
 No one was around the first time so I got on a rope and pulled it about 40 feet back to the end of the slip and tied it up again.
 Once it started to move I, slowly pulling hard, walked with it back to the end of the slip.